Yasmin Khan (Doctor Who): Television

 In "The Halloween Apocalypse", the Doctor and Yaz are pursuing Karvanista, a mysterious figure from the Doctor's past.
 Yaz is frustrated by the Doctor's cagey and secretive behaviour.
 Their path crosses with Dan Lewis, an unemployed charity volunteer and amateur historian from 21st century Liverpool who has been kidnapped by Karvanista; the newly-formed trio fight back when the universe is decimated by the Flux.
 In "Village of the Angels", Yaz and Dan are transported back in time to 1901 by the Weeping Angels.
 They travel the globe for three years in "Survivors of the Flux", eventually finding a way to return to the present day in 1904 Liverpool.
 Yaz and Dan reunite with the Doctor to defeat the Flux and he joins them to travel in the TARDIS in "The Vanquishers" and the Doctor promises to finally open up to Yaz explaining everything troubling her.
 In "Eve of the Daleks", Yaz confesses to Dan that she has romantic feelings for the Doctor but doesn't know how to express them.
 The Doctor confronts Yaz about them in "Legend of the Sea Devils", saying she reciprocated Yaz's affection while refusing to become involved with another human companion who will one day die.

 In "The Power of the Doctor", Yaz assists the Doctor on the bullet train before helping save the Doctor from the Master after he steals her body.
 Yaz forces the Master out of the TARDIS after he hijacks it and Yaz recruits Vinder to help save the Doctor after she is kidnapped by the Daleks on orders from the Master.
 With help from an AI hologram of the Fugitive Doctor, Yaz helps restore the Doctor.
 After the Doctor is wounded by the Qurunx, Yaz rescues her and takes her back to the TARDIS.
 After realising the Doctor is about to regenerate, Yaz and the Doctor decide to take one last trip and both eventually part ways.
 Shortly afterwards, she is invited to a support group with Graham and Dan and other former companions to talk about their experiences with the Doctor.

 Other media

-In September 2018, three Series 11 tie-in novels were announced, all of which feature Yasmin Khan – The Good Doctor, Molten Heart and Combat Magicks.
-Yaz is depicted on the cover of Combat Magicks.
+Across October and November 2018, three Doctor Who tie-in novels were released—The Good Doctor, Molten Heart and Combat Magicks—all of which feature Yaz.
+She is depicted on the cover of Combat Magicks, for which Mandip Gill read the audiobook version.

+In July 2024, it was announced that Gill would reprise her role as Yaz in The Thirteenth Doctor Adventures (2025–present), a licensed audio drama series produced by Big Finish Productions, which follows Yaz and the Thirteenth Doctor's travels between "Revolution of the Daleks" and "The Halloween Apocalypse".